A Personalized Dialogue Generator with Implicit User Persona Detection: Discussion

 \subsection{Probing \bm{$\mathcal{L}_{Po\raisebox{0mm}{-}di}$}}

-The efficacy of $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ for help to alleviate “posterior collapse” is assessed by a comparative trial.
-We carried out the language modeling task on Penn Treebank \cite{marcinkiewicz1994building} utilizing VAE with GRU seq2seq architecture.
+The efficacy of $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ in helping to alleviate “posterior collapse” was assessed by a comparative trial.
+We carried out the language modeling task on Penn Treebank \cite{marcinkiewicz1994building} utilizing the VAE constructed by seq2seq architecture based on GRU.
 We set the KL weight of KL annealing (KLA) to increase linearly from 0 to 1 in the first 5000 steps.
-Table \ref{t3} reports the PPL, KL cost, and the number of active units (AU) \cite{burda2016importance} for six training techniques on the testing set.
-We can see that $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ reconstructs the language model with lower perplexity while converging to a small but meaningful KL cost. $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ retains more active units than others which indicates a richer latent representation we can acquire by “pulling apart” the KL divergence between the different posteriors.
+Table \ref{t3} reports PPL, the number of active units (AU) \cite{burda2016importance}, and KL cost for six kinds of training techniques on the testing set.
+We varied the distinction objective $\lambda$ and report four settings between 0.12 and 0.21.
+In our experiments, the settings in this range obtained a sounder balance between PPL and KL cost.
+We can see that $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ reconstructed the language model with lower perplexity while converging to a small but meaningful KL cost. $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ retained more active units than others, which indicates a richer latent representation can be acquired by “pulling apart” the KL divergence between the different posteriors.
 Figure \ref{g6} presents the evolution of the KL cost during training.
 Compared to VAE without any strategies, the model with KLA can prevent the KL cost crashes at the beginning of training, but the effect is diminished by degrees after the KL weight climbs to 1.
-Although this problem is fixed by Cyclic annealing (CA) and Aggressive training (AT), they still have slightly poor performance on PPL.
-VAE with BOW gained comparable performance to ours, whereas $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ without introducing any supplemental neural network still mitigated “posterior collapse”.
+Although this problem is fixed by cyclic annealing (CA) and aggressive training (AT), they still have slightly poor performance on PPL.
+VAE with BOW gained comparable performance to ours, whereas $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ without introducing any supplemental neural network still mitigated “posterior collapse.”